Ergodicity of the geodesic flow for groups with a contracting element: Geodesic flow

-We complete this section with the following statement that would be useful to prove the converse of \autoref{res: ergodicity geodesic flow}.
-In particular, we do not assume anymore that the geodesic flow on $(SX, \mathfrak L^+_G, m_G)$ is conservative.
+We complete this section with the following statement that will be useful to prove the converse of \autoref{res: ergodicity geodesic flow}.
+In particular, we do not assume anymore that the geodesic flow on $(SX, \mathfrak L_G, m_G)$ is conservative.

-\begin{prop} Assume that the diagonal action of $G$ on $(\partial^2 X, \mathfrak B^+ \otimes \mathfrak B^+, \nu_o \otimes \nu_o)$ is ergodic, then $(\partial X, \mathfrak B^+, \nu_o)$ has no atom. \end{prop}
+\begin{prop} Assume that the diagonal action of $G$ on $(\partial^2_0 X, \mathfrak B^+ \otimes \mathfrak B^+, \nu_o \otimes \nu_o)$ is ergodic, then $(\partial X, \mathfrak B^+, \nu_o)$ has no atom. \end{prop}

 \begin{proof} Assume on the contrary that $(\partial X, \mathfrak B^+, \nu_o)$ has an atom, say $A$.
-Let $g$ be contracting element and $Y$ an axis of $g$.
-Since $\nu$ is $G$-invariant, $hA$ is an atom for every $h \in G$.
-According to \autoref{res: subatom with bded proj}, there is $D \in \R_+$ such that for every $h \in G$, one can find an atom $B_h \subset A$ such that $hB_h \cap \partial^+Y$ is empty and the projection of $hB_h$ on $Y$ has diameter at most $D$.
+Let $h$ be contracting element and $Y$ an axis of $h$.
+Since $\nu$ is $G$-invariant, $gA$ is an atom for every $g \in G$.
+According to \autoref{res: subatom with bded proj}, there is $d \in \R_+$ such that for every $g \in G$, one can find an atom $B_g \subset A$ such that $gB_g \cap \partial^+Y$ is empty and the projection of $gB_g$ on $Y$ has diameter at most $d$.
 We let

 Since $G$ is countable, it is an atom.
-Moreover for every $h \in G$, the projection of $hB$ on $Y$ has diameter at most $D$.
-In particular, we can find $g_1 \in \group g$ such that the projections of $B$ and $g_1B$ on $Y$ are sufficiently far so that $B \times g_1B$ is contained in $\partial^2X$ (see \autoref{res: proj two cocycle contracting set}).
+Moreover for every $g \in G$, the projection of $gB$ on $Y$ has diameter at most $d$.
+In particular, we can find $h_1 \in \group h$ such that the projections of $B$ and $h_1B$ on $Y$ are sufficiently far so that $B \times h_1B$ is contained in $\partial^2_0X$ (see \autoref{res: bi-gradient line}).
 According to \autoref{res: no contracting stabilizing atom}, $\stab B$ does not contain a contracting element.
 It follows from \autoref{res: proj orbit subgroup without contracting} that the projection on $Y$ of